 An excellent way to completely avoid the situations described above is to utilize a password manager.
 A password manager is an app that allows users to store, generate and manage their passwords for both local applications and online services.

 A password manager remembers your passwords for you and quickly generates new, strong passwords so you’ll never have to reuse any.
 The only password you’ll need to remember is the “master” password to the password manager itself.
 Password managers are one of the quickest and easiest ways to help defend yourself against hackers.

 Many people will choose a random, complex password for each site or email account they use.
-For example, the random password just generated for this purpose is “etScehSgTN0R$3T*t@n$OK9P3U0qNTJasa”.
+For example, the random password just generated for this purpose is “etScehSgTN0R$3T*[email protected]$OK9P3U0qNTJasa”.
 Not many people can remember complex passwords like this, yet password managers do it with ease.
-Users need only remember a long, easy to remember (for them; virtually impossible for others) master password.
+Users need only remember a long, easy-to-remember (for them; virtually impossible for others) master password.

 Master passwords should be something easy to remember, like “in2002IrememberIwenttothehospitalforthebirthofmychildandnurseRhondawasverynice”.
 This password, which is 100% fictional, is virtually impossible for someone to guess, yet is something so familiar to you that you should not forget it.

 Password managers are available in a variety of offerings, some free and some paid.
 The paid versions typically offer more features and convenience.
 One of the biggest advantages of a paid version is the ability to use the app across all your devices, i.e., desktop, tablet, and phone.

 Regardless of whether you use a free or paid password manager, the primary takeaway is to use one.
 The learning curve is small and there is the potential for a substantial increase in security if best practices are followed.